-The shutter sounds and the picture is taken.

-The card access lamp blinks and the camera starts recording the picture.

-Never remove the battery or card while the card access lamp mark is blinking.
+- The shutter sounds and the picture is taken. - The card access lamp blinks and the camera starts recording the picture. - All the way down - Never remove the battery or card while the card access lamp mark is blinking.
 Doing so could destroy stored pictures and prevent storage of pictures you have just taken.